-- It will contain antioxidants from the best antioxidant sources, most of which are foods you do not normally eat.
+- It will contain antioxidants from the best antioxidant sources, which often are foods you probably don’t eat every day.

 - It will contain highly concentrated extracts to give you more antioxidants than you could possibly get from your diet.

-That’s why I take Longevity.
+That’s why I take Brain Protector.
 To learn more, click the link below.